-In certain circumstances, a couple may benefit from counseling if the problem has not gone too far and can still be addressed.
+A couple may benefit from counseling if the problem has not gone too far and can still be addressed in certain circumstances.

 Common Marriage Problems That All Couples Face

-Below are some of the common marriage problems that all couple face:
+Below are some of the common marriage problems that all couples face:

 One common problem with marriage is how, over time, it can become harder to communicate.
 You may easily misunderstand your partner and automatically assume the worst in what they are saying.
 Before rushing to judgment, it’s best to first ask questions like: